Video Guide:

 Create a new Rock from Quick Create or your team's Rock page

-Once created, click into the Rock to share with other Team Spaces; this will allow the Rock to be viewed as part of those team's L10's and Rock pages.
-We also default the Rock to be shared with the owner's 1x1 Space
+Once created, click into the Rock to share with other Team Spaces - this will allow the Rock to be tracked/viewed in additional team spaces & meetings.

 Rock Definitions & Permissions